How to Create a Comprehensive School Health Care Plan for Your Child with Food Allergies

 Emergency Care Plans (ECP)

 Doctors write medical orders for school nurses to follow.
 Emergency Care Plans (ECP) may be used to refer to a doctor’s order or as an additional form to supplement the doctor’s written medical orders.
-ECPs are written in terms understood by non-medical persons and should include a list of the allergens the student needs to avoid; a list of symptoms that require emergency treatment with an epinephrine auto-injector, instructions on calling 911 to transport student to the hospital; and a list of emergency contacts.1 The Food Allergy Emergency Care Plan by FARE is a commonly used form in the school setting for this purpose.
+ECPs are written in terms understood by non-medical persons and should include a list of the allergens the student needs to avoid; a list of symptoms that require emergency treatment with an epinephrine auto-injector, instructions on calling 911 to transport student to the hospital; and a list of emergency contacts.1 The Allergy and Anaphylaxis Emergency Plan from the American Academy of Pediatrics is a commonly used form for this purpose.
 The child’s physician or allergist must sign the ECP.

 Individualized Health Care Plans (IHCP)